ipatch/dotfiles/jobs/Linux/asahi/README.md

 notify-send -t 0 "brew install qt@5 done"
 ```

+### going further with the above setup

+setup the systemd unit files to run the services in the background

 ## working with zfs

 - as of sep 5 2024, zfs only supports linux kernels v6.9 and below, and asahi will install a 6.10 kernel.